How to Defrost and Maintain Your Freezer

 Leave the freezer door open and allow it to defrost over the next several hours.
 Monitor the process, so you can add and remove towels as needed.

 Consult your freezer's manual if you are inclined to speed up the defrosting process.
 Optionally, you can aim a fan into the freezer.
 A fan set on high will help push the cold air out of the freezer, so the ice melts faster.
 With some models, you can also place a pan of hot water in the freezer to accelerate the melting.
-You may have also have a special scraper that came included with your owner's manual.
+You may also have a special scraper that came included with your owner's manual.

 The Spruce / Sarah Lee